donbing/Bitbot/docs/features.md

  - *Scenario:* `✅ Display is starts updating immediately after any config change`
  - *Scenario:* `✅ Logs can be viewed in the config-server web-page`

-## ✔️ Make chart styles editable in the config-server
+## ✔️ Chart styles are editable in the config-server
 >**AS** Marketing
 **In order** we can advertise bit bot as 'infinately customisable' **I want** users to be able to edit the matplot lib style sheets